Phirxian/phd-airphen-alignment/README.md

 ![alt text](figures/prespective-feature-matching.jpg "feature matching")

+A keypoint is a point of interest.
+It defines what is important and distinctive in an image (corners, edges, etc).
 Different type of keypoint extractor has been tested {ORB, AKAZE, KAZE, BRISK, AGAST, MSER, SURF, FAST} all results can be found in figures/
+These algorithms are all available and easily usable in OpenCV.
 The following figure show the numbers of keypoint after filtering and homography association (minimum of all matches), the computation time and the performances ratio (matches/time) for each methods.